aelizbarashvili/KartuVerbs/README.md

 # KartuVerbs project

-The Kartu-Verb database comprises data pertaining to inflected Georgian verbs and their associated characteristics.
+The KartuVerb database comprises data pertaining to inflected Georgian verbs and their associated characteristics.
 The data is stored in a CSV file, with information organized into the following fields:

 * form: The inflected form of a Georgian verb.
 * tense_in_paradigm: The tense of the inflected form.